Pre-lien Notice

 Below, we’ll explore the exact requirements and deadlines for different roles and project types.

 In a hurry?
-Here’s a quick overview of the key lien notice requirements in Texas.
+Here’s a quick overview of the key pre-lien notice requirements in Texas.
 For a comprehensive understanding, keep reading below for a more detailed explanation.

 • Do not need to file pre-lien notices.